chrishart0/articles-books-notes/Notes/good-user-stories.md

 * Small
 * Testable

+Not all INVEST criteria are made the same.
+In the beginning, there was independence and the devs negotiated the best solution with the customer, and it was good.
+Then sprint planning came, and independence, Valuable, small, and testable became most important, and the negotiableness was lessened, and it was still good.
 ## Vertical Slices

 All the work required to deliver an increment of  value, this is what a vertical slice is.
 That may mean touching many layers of the application or it may mean only touching one layer, whatever is required to deliver value.